RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2021-1-4-grafana-rootless-container-ansible.markdown

 The business reason for spending time for this is to show how one could automate Edge computing environments in Edge/IoT small scale devices.
-There you'd develope and test your solutions in Kubernetes, and push the software as containers to small edge devices using Ansible Tower and this kinda setup for example.
+There you'd develop and test your solutions in Kubernetes, and push the software as containers to small edge devices using Ansible Tower and this kinda setup for example.